mrtkp9993/mrtkp9993/README.md

 ### Hi 🤘, I am Murat.
 A mathematician / data scientist from Antalya, Turkey.

-- 🔭 I’m currently working on this page.
 - 📫 How to reach me: muratkoptur@yandex.com